Salem, Massachusetts: Trade with the Pacific and Africa

 The Federal period (1788–1845) marks the beginning of U.S. international relations.
 Salem had established trade relations with merchants in distant lands, which were a source of livelihood and prosperity for many.
-Charles Endicott, master of Salem merchantman Friendship, returned in 1831 to report Sumatran natives had plundered his ship, murdering the first officer and two crewmen.
+Charles Endicott, master of Salem merchantman Friendship, returned in 1831 to report native Sumatran people had plundered his ship, murdering the first officer and two crewmen.
 Following public outcry, President Andrew Jackson ordered the Potomac on the First Sumatran Expedition, which departed New York City on August 19, 1831.

 In another direction, diplomat Edmund Roberts negotiated a treaty with Said bin Sultan, Sultan of Muscat and Oman on September 21, 1833.
 In 1837, the sultan moved his main place of residence to Zanzibar and welcomed Richard Waters, a resident of Salem, as a United States consul of the early years.

 Legacy of the East Indies and Old China Trade

 The Old China Trade left a significant mark in two historic districts, Chestnut Street District, part of the Samuel McIntire Historic District containing 407 buildings, and the Salem Maritime National Historic Site, comprising 12 historic structures and about 9 acres (36,000 m^{2}) of land along the waterfront in Salem.
 Elias Hasket Derby was among the wealthiest and most celebrated of post-Revolutionary merchants in Salem.
 Derby was also the owner of the Grand Turk, the first New England vessel to trade with China and the second, after the Empress of China, to sail from the United States.
 Thomas H. Perkins was his supercargo and established strong ties with the Chinese and garnered the Forbes fortune through his illegal opium sales.

 Salem was incorporated as a city on March 23, 1836, and adopted a city seal in 1839 with the motto "Divitis Indiae usque ad ultimum sinum", Latin for "To the farthest point of the rich East."
 Nathaniel Hawthorne was overseer of Salem's port from 1846 until 1849.
 He worked in the U.S. Custom House across the street from the port near Pickering Wharf, his setting for the beginning of The Scarlet Letter.
 In 1858, an amusement park was established at Juniper Point, a peninsula jutting into the harbor.
 Prosperity left the city with a wealth of fine architecture, including Federal-style mansions designed by one of America's first architects, Samuel McIntire, for whom the city's largest historic district is named.
 These homes and mansions now make up the greatest concentrations of notable pre-1900 domestic structures in the United States.

 Shipping declined throughout the 19th century.
 Boston and New York City eclipsed Salem and its silting harbor.
 Consequently, the city turned to manufacturing.
 Industries included tanneries, shoe factories, and the Naumkeag Steam Cotton Company.
 The Great Salem Fire of 1914 destroyed over 400 homes and left 3,500 families homeless but spared the historic concentration of Federal architecture on Chestnut Street.
 A memorial plaque on a drugstore building marks the former site of the Korn Leather Factory, which burned in the fire.